-To make the in at each level greater or less than the d change it on the Position page.
-Select the level, then make any changes in the in spacing, or numbering alignment.
+To make the indentation at each level greater or less than the default, change it on the Position page.
+Select the level, then make any changes in the indentation, spacing, or numbering alignment.

 4) Repeat for each level as required, then click OK.